-The employer mandate may have your mind doing jumping jacks, but this guide is here to help steady your thoughts … at least when it comes to thinking about health insurance for your employees.
+The Affordable Care Act (ACA) employer mandate may have your mind doing jumping jacks, but this guide can help steady your thoughts when it comes to thinking about health insurance for your employees.
 You may be unsure about how the mandate applies to your business and what happens if you don’t follow the rules.
-That’s why we’ve created this quick guide on all the basic facts about the mandate to get you up to speed, so you can get back to doing what you do best: running your business.
+That’s why this quick guide on all the basic facts about the mandate can get you up to speed, so you can get back to doing what you do best: running your business.

 Employer Mandate Definition: What Is It?

-The mandate is part of the Affordable Care Act’s (ACA) Employer Shared Responsibility Provision, which requires that employers with 50 or more full-time equivalent (FTE) employees, known as applicable large employers (ALEs), offer health insurance to at least 95 percent (as of 2016) of full-time staff and their dependents up to age 26 or pay a fee.
-The ACA recognizes dependents as natural born or legally adopted children.
+The mandate is part of the Affordable Care Act’s (ACA) Employer Shared Responsibility Provision, which requires that employers with 50 or more full-time equivalent (FTE) employees, known as applicable large employers (ALEs), offer health insurance to at least 95% (as of 2022) of full-time staff and their dependents up to age 26 or pay a fee.1 The ACA recognizes dependents as natural born or legally adopted children.
 Spouses, stepchildren, and foster children are not considered dependents.
-Complying with the Obamacare employer mandate also means that businesses must offer coverage that is affordable and meets the minimum value.
+Complying with the ACA employer mandate also means that businesses must offer coverage that is affordable and meets the minimum value.

-- Affordability: The cost of a health plan must not exceed 9.5 percent of an employee’s income for the cheapest employee-only plan.
-For example, if Sarah earns $3,000 a month, her monthly premium for a health plan should not cost more than $285 a month.
+- Affordability: The cost of a health plan must not exceed 9.61% (as of 2022) of an employee’s income for the least expensive employee-only plan.2 For example, if Sarah earns $3,000 a month, her monthly premium for a health plan should not cost more than $288.30 a month.

 What Can Employees Do if Coverage Doesn’t Meet the Mandate or No Coverage Is Offered?

 Let’s say Sarah works full time for an ALE, but the health coverage offered is not affordable or no coverage is offered at all.
 Sarah can shop for individual health insurance on the marketplace, through a private insurance company, or through a health insurance agency.
-An advantage Sarah may have in going through an insurance agency is working with an agent who can explain the different plan options and which would be most suitable for her needs.
-An agent can also check subsidy eligibility.
+An advantage Sarah may have in going through an insurance agency is working with a licensed insurance agent who can explain the different plan options and which would be most suitable for her needs.
+A licensed insurance agent can also check subsidy eligibility.

 How to Know if Your Company Is an Applicable Large Employer (ALE)

 Don’t let the name “applicable large employer” throw you off.
-Generally, a company with fewer than 500 employees is considered a small business by the U.S. Small Business Administration (SBA).
-For the purpose of the Employer Shared Responsibility Provision, “applicable large employer” is the term used to describe companies that are subject to the employer mandate.
+Generally, a company with fewer than 500 employees is considered a small business by the U.S. Small Business Administration (SBA).4 For the purpose of the Employer Shared Responsibility, “applicable large employer” is the term used to describe companies that are subject to the employer mandate.
 An employer’s ALE status for a calendar year is based on the size of the full-time equivalent (FTE) staff in the previous calendar year.
-So for 2016, you would be an ALE if you had an average of 50 or more full-time employees, which includes FTEs, in 2015.
+So for 2022, you would be an ALE if you had an average of 50 or more full-time employees, which includes FTEs, in 2021.5

 FTEs are not the same as full-time employees.
 Full-time equivalents include those who work part-time or variable hours.
-A full-time employee is anyone who works 30 or more hours a week or 130 hours per month for more than 120 days in a year.
-An FTE, however, is a non-full-time employee who has worked for at least 30 hours in a week during a specific time frame.
+A full-time employee is anyone who works 30 or more hours a week or 130 hours per month.6 An FTE, however, is a non-full-time employee who has worked for at least 30 hours in a week during a specific time frame.
 Whenever a non-full-time employee works 30 hours, he or she amounts to one FTE.
 However, a part-time employee who has not worked 30 hours may count as a percentage of an FTE.

 So, one full-time employee may equate to one FTE employee, but two part-time employees may also equate to one FTE employee.
 It all depends on the hours worked per employee during a given period of time.
 Employers can use a measurement period that looks back to the previous 3 to 12 months to determine which employees qualify as FTEs.
 To see how your employees add up, read more on how to calculate full-time equivalent employees.